 Strengthening the Three Levels of Physical Security

-June 13, 2023 5 Minute Read
+June 13, 2023 6 Minute Read

 Strengthening the Three Levels of Physical Security

-What are the levels of physical security?
+What are the 3 Levels of Physical Security?

 Physical security is defined as the measures taken to protect property, assets, and buildings against intruders.
 FacilityOS increases security by combining the core functions of facility and visitor management into one integrated system, linking sign-in kiosks and an online dashboard.
 This enables a single user to manage various entrances and locations remotely.